ariatemplates/editors-tools/ultimate-poc/src/poc/README.md

 Concretely:

-* __on start__: it launches a unique backend, using a singleton managed by the `Backend` class itself
+* __on start__: it uses the `Backend` class to ensure an actual backend will be available
-* __on stop__: it stops the backend, using the same singleton
+* __on stop__: it asks the `Backend` class to stop activity

 ## Backend

 The `Backend` class has the role to ease management of a backend as well as generic communication with it.
+It acts like a __bridge__.

 Every service the backend will provide will have a bridge implemented in this class.
-For instance, from basic HTTP requests to RPC.
+For instance, from basic HTTP requests to RPC over it.

-Please refer to the JavaDoc of the class itself for more information on what has been implemented, and also to the documentation of the real backend.
+Please refer to the JavaDoc of the class itself for more information on what has been implemented, and also to the documentation of the backend project.

 ### Re-use

-If a backend is already available on port `3000`, we should be able to re-use it.
+If a backend is already available on port `3000`, the frontend is able to re-use it.

-___For now we do.___

-That means we need to know if there is a server looking like a backend listening on port `3000`.
+That means we need to know if there is a server listening on port `3000` and _looking like_ a backend.

 For that, the server provides a GUID identification system: on a GET request with a path built with a specific GUID, the backend sends another specific GUID as a response.
+So if the GUIDs match on the request, a backend instance has been found.

 Concretely: if a HTTP GET Request on port `3000` with the URL path `80d007698d534c3d9355667f462af2b0` receives a response with content `e531ebf04fad4e17b890c0ac72789956`, the server is considered to be a backend.

-__REFER TO THE BACKEND DOCUMENTATION TO BE SURE TO HAVE THE REAL VALUES__
+__REFER TO THE BACKEND DOCUMENTATION TO BE SURE TO HAVE THE REAL (UP-TO-DATE) VALUES__

 ### Launch